-- The Play Manager is responsible for ensuring that any premises used are well lit, well maintained, and potentially dangerous activities are adequately supervised.
+- The Play Lead is responsible for ensuring that any premises used are well lit, well maintained, and potentially dangerous activities are adequately supervised.

-- The Play Manager is responsible for ensuring that any equipment or premises used are clear of hazardous obstacles and are safe to use.
+- The Play Lead is responsible for ensuring that any equipment or premises used are clear of hazardous obstacles and are safe to use.

-- In the situation where there is an unavoidable hazard the Play Manager should ensure that:
+- In the situation where there is an unavoidable hazard the Play Lead should ensure that:

 - The children are aware that they should not venture near the hazard